Courtney Gibson wearing a red blazer and glasses

 • Introduced myriad new partnered programs, including:

-• The ABC-Screen NSW Arts Documentary Feature Fund in partnership with Sydney Film Festival.
+• The ABC-Screen NSW Arts Documentary Feature Fund in partnership with the ABC & Sydney Film Festival.

 • 360 Vision, Australia’s first XR conference, with ABC, Austrade, Event Cinemas, Screen Australia, AFTRS & Carriageworks